acearchive/legacy-artifact-action/README.md

 ## Output

-This tool produces two JSON outputs:
+This tool produces two JSON outputs, whether you upload content to a pinning service or not.

 - `artifacts` is JSON document describing all the artifacts in the repository.
 - `cids` is a JSON array containing a deduplicated list of all the CIDs